odhiambo-ed/Rails-React-ToDoList-App/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Rails Chat App - RCA
+# Rails ToDo List App

 This a ToDo List App build on Rails.
 The App is helpful in planning our daily schedules and generally used to maintain the user day-to-day tasks or list everything that they have to do.